Exchange Partners and the Fox International Fellowship

 The Fox Fellowship is NOT open to postdoctoral applicants and international student proposing projects in their home country are NOT eligible.

 Personal characteristics: The candidate must demonstrate commitment to serious research and also capacity for leadership and civic engagement in the larger community.
 The candidate clearly understands and has demonstrated commitment to being a “citizen scholar” ambassador.

 Strength of academic achievement: The candidate must demonstrate both excellence in relevant coursework as well as strong evidence of research ability in the field of endeavor they are proposing as their Fox Fellowship project.

 Field of focus: A strong and specific research project with a focus in international relations and global affairs, environmental policy, public health, business and finance, sociology, economics, political science, political theory, law, and contemporary history, with preference for topics of contemporary, applied, theoretical and/or institutional relevance to enhancing the world’s peace and prosperity.
 The candidate’s overall program of studies or degree may come from different disciplines and departments as long as their project focuses on one or more of these fields.

 Language skills: The candidate’s language skills must be sufficient both to succeed in their research project and to engage in the intellectual and social community of the host university and their colleagues in the Fox International Fellowship at Yale.
 Candidates for Fox Fellowships at Yale University have to provide recent TOEFL or IELTS scores demonstrating proficiency in English conversation, reading and writing.
 This requirement is waived only for applicants from partner institutions where English is the primary language of instruction.

 How to Apply

 Contact the relevant Fox partner university liaison listed on the right for details for your university’s application procedures and timing.
-The typical application material includes a statement of interest and research agenda, leadership statement, recent curriculum vitae, and two letters of recommendation.
+The typical application material includes an application form, TOEFL/EILTS scores (if applicable), and two letters of recommendation.
 Details of schedule, format, specific information and documentation may vary with each Fox exchange partner university.
 Please refer to Fox exchange partner university pages for specific information on application requirements.

 For more information, check out the FAQs page.